Immerse yourself in innovative strategies to enhance your work in the classroom!

 Featuring guest teachers of the highest caliber, the Educators' Laboratory allows Long Wharf Theatre's educational programming to reach more students, and provides a way for arts education to find a place in today's school environment.

 DATES FOR THIS YEAR’S EDUCATORS’ LABORATORIES ARE:

-Each session consists of two 2 hour workshops that captures the themes of the production in our Student Theatre Series, and will give you the tools to actively engage your students while promoting deep learning of subject matter, adaptability and creativity.
+Each session consists of two 2 hour workshops that will give you the tools to actively engage your students while promoting deep learning of subject matter, adaptability and creativity.

 What past Educators’ Laboratory Participants have said:

-The Educators' Lab is generously funded by The Werth Family Foundation.
+ED LAB and The PAIR Program are generously funded by The Werth Family Foundation.